ERElli/Hyde/Use Cases/Mechanics/Checkpoints.md

 Alternative Flows:

 1a.
-Player passes checkpoint without passing through it.
+Player passes checkpoint without passing through it.<br>
-	1. Respawn point will be at the start of the level.
+	&nbsp;&nbsp;&nbsp;&nbsp; 1.
+Respawn point will be at the start of the level.